YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 # COSE Signing Arguments {#cose-sign-args}

-While many signature algorithms take the private key and data to be signed as the only two parameters, some signature algorithms use additional parameters to the signature generation.
+While many signature algorithms take the private key and data to be signed as the only two parameters, some signature algorithms have additional parameters that must also be set.
 For example,
 to sign using a key derived by ARKG [I-D.bradleylundberg-ARKG], two additional arguments `kh` and `info` are needed in `ARKG-Derive-Private-Key` to derive the signing private key.